-The student fees that follow will be in effect for the Fall term (August 1) 2019.
+The student fees that follow will be in effect for the Fall term (August 1) 2021.
 However, the Seminary reserves the right to alter these fees at any time without prior notice.

-Tution for Master's and Diploma Programs
+Tuition for Master's and Diploma Programs

 Southern Baptist

-Master's/Non-Degree \$ 275 per unit
+N C 4 D 4 4

-Online Courses \$ 275 per unit
+Audit Fee \$ 100 per course

 (an additional online course fee applies)

+Online Courses \$ 285 per unit

-Audit Fee \$ 100 per course
+Master's/Non-Degree \$ 285 per unit

 Non-Southern Baptist

-Master's/Non-Degree \$ 495 per unit
+Master's/Non-Degree \$ 515 per unit

-Online Courses \$ 355 per unit
+Online Courses \$ 370 per unit

 (an additional online course fee applies)

 Audit Fee \$ 100 per course

-A tuition discount of 50 percent is provided to the spouse of a full-time student.
+^{} A tuition discount of 50 percent is provided to the spouse of a full-time student.
 This discount will be applied to the spouse with the lowest tuition charge.
 Discount forms should be obtained from and returned to the Registrar's Office.